laurar9889/CryptoClustering/README.md

 Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.

-The first five rows of the scaled DataFrame should appear as follows:
+The first five rows of the scaled DataFrame appear as follows:
 ![image](https://github.com/user-attachments/assets/22a13427-4b8d-4516-b711-e19504be2d8d)

 Find the Best Value for k Using the Original Scaled DataFrame